thee1acer/OTAssessment/README.md

 # OTAssessment

-This project simulates a load testing and data processing pipeline using various tools to test and manage database performance and message queuing.
-The architecture involves a series of workers interacting with each other to simulate a flood of data and its processing.
-Below is an explanation of the architecture and the purpose of each component.
+In the dynamic world of online betting, capturing and analyzing data is paramount for business success.
+Every time a player initiates a spin in a casino game, it's essential to capture and store relevant data.
+This project aims to develop an API and service capable of receiving, storing, and retrieving player casino data.

+This solution leverages dockers ability to containerize services and introduce a great seperation of concerns.

 ## Architecture Overview

-The system is designed to simulate a scenario where a penetration tester (or load tester) uses `nbomber` to flood the API.
+The system is designed to simulate a scenario where we useing `nbomber` to flood the API.
 The flow works as follows:

 1. **Tester (nbomber):**
-   The `nbomber` tool is used by the tester to generate a high volume of requests to the API, simulating a flood of interactions.
+   The `nbomber` project is used to generate a high volume of requests to the API, simulating a flood of interactions.

 2. **API:**
-   The API receives the load from `nbomber` and processes the requests, sending events to the next component in the pipeline.
+   The API receives the load from `nbomber` and processes the requests, sending events to the next component in the flow -> the producer worker.

 3. **Producer Worker:**
    The producer worker listens for changes or events from the API and sends these events to a RabbitMQ queue.